jessiebbaxter/toy-robot/README.md

 ## Setup

 1. Make sure you have Ruby 2.4 installed in your machine.
-If you need help installing Ruby, take a look at the [official installation guide](https://www.ruby-lang.org/en/documentation/installation/).
+If you need help installing Ruby, please refer to the [official installation guide](https://www.ruby-lang.org/en/documentation/installation/).

 2. Install the [bundler gem](http://bundler.io/) by running: